 - Location manager in national or international wholesale trade

-For a number of MBO programmes which correspond with Breda University of Applied Sciences, you can already become acquainted with Logistics Engineering in your last MBO year.
+In a number of mbo programmes which are related to the disciplines of Breda University of Applied Sciences, you can already become acquainted with Logistics Engineering in your last mbo year.
 For 16 weeks on a Wednesday you will take part in a number of training sessions and courses and carry out a project with us.
 If you receive a positive recommendation after the completion of this programme you can enrol in the second year of the study programme.

-Ask the student counsellor or study programme manager whether your MBO is participating in this enrolment programme.
-This programme always starts around mid-February and lasts till mid-June.
+Ask the student counsellor or study programme manager if your mbo is participating in this enrolment programme.
+This programme always starts around mid-February and lasts until mid-June.

 Is this something for you?

-The enrolment programme is intended to discover whether the HBO is suitable for you and whether you can cope with education at this level.
-If you follow this programme you will be registered as a student at Breda University of Applied Sciences.
+The enrolment programme is intended to discover whether the hbo is suitable for you and whether you can cope with education at this level.
+If you follow this programme you will be enrolled as a student at Breda University of Applied Sciences.
 You will not yet have to pay any tuition fees but you may make use of our student facilities.
-Come and take a look on an open day, you can experience the atmosphere of studying at an HBO institution and you will have the opportunity of talking to the student counsellor about the enrolment programme.
+Come and take a look on an open day, where you can experience the atmosphere of studying at an hbo institution and you will have the opportunity of talking to the student counsellor about the enrolment programme.

-How en until when can you apply for this programme?
+How and until when can you apply for this programme?

 Would you like to know more?

-If you would like more information about the three-year track, contact the student counsellors from this study programme, Minke Snels and Lizanne Hessels: studentcounsellorABEL@buas.nl, telephone (076) 533 2600.
+If you would like more information about the three-year track, please contact the student counsellors of this study programme, Minke Snels and Lizanne Hessels: studentcounsellorABEL@buas.nl, telephone (076) 533 2600.
 You can also download the prospectus Mbo-hbo doorstroomtraject (information is in Dutch).

-To be able to complete this four-year study programme in three years, in addition to your VWO diploma, you have to have a number of capacities.
-Namely, you have to be able to:
+To be able to complete this four-year study programme in three years, in addition to your vwo-diploma, you have to possess a number of qualities:

 Your first year will start in the regular second year which will be your propaedeutic year.
-After this you will follow the regular third and fourth years.
+After this you will attend the regular third and fourth years.

 Participating in this three-year track is hard work.
-For this purpose in the first year of the track you will be intensively supervised by a student counsellor.
-In these sessions you will consider how your studies are progressing, which subjects you are finding difficult, what your first results are and naturally whether you are enjoying it.
+That is why you will be intensively supervised by a student counsellor in the first year of the track.
+In the sessions you will have with the student counsellor, you will talk about how your studies are progressing, which subjects you are finding difficult, what your first results are, and naturally whether you are enjoying it.

-If in December it appears that your results are disappointing then you will be able to transfer to the regular first year.
+If it appears in December that your results are below standard, you will be able to transfer to the regular first year.
 You will then be able to complete your studies in four years.